-Attendance (with camera open) of at least 80% of the classes obligatory.
-Attendance is compulsory from the second class and from then up to three classes can be missed.
-Students who need to miss a class should inform the lecturer before the class.
+Attendance of at least 80% of the classes is obligatory, from the second class.
+Students who are unable to attend a class should inform the lecturer before the class.

-Teaching arrangement and method of instruction: The course will take place on zoom and will include lectures, guest lectures/interviews, films/clips, discussions, case reports and work in small groups.
+Teaching arrangement and method of instruction: The course will include lectures, guest talks, videos, discussions, case reports and work in small groups.